Who doesn’t want to grow their library of high-quality music?

 Managing the way you receive submissions and demos is very time-consuming.
 It’s a common issue that the PMA get asked about on a regular basis.
 We found this to be a big pain point for our own projects, so decided to develop a solution to manage the submission and demo process with ease, and incorporate this within our features on our platform, so get in contact if you want to learn more.

-Another great free way of acquiring music and new composers is through the Music Gateway’s Music Industry marketplace.
+Another great free way of acquiring music and new composers is through the Мusic Gateway’s Music Industry marketplace.
 Simply get in touch with their concierge creative team, who will be happy to work with your brief and needs and the service is totally free – no catch!

 When you receive a link to a Dropbox folder in your inbox, it takes an average of 9 clicks and 4 minutes on average before you get to just listen to the first track sent.
 Does this sound familiar?

-Work-flow, managing submissions, the brief, the changes and critique all these processes and more are core pain points and will zap your time as you increase your network and grow the library.
+Work-flow, managing submissions, the brief, the changes and critique of all these processes and more are core pain points and will zap your time as you increase your network and grow the library.

 If you are curating library albums, then every click removed from the process has huge knock-on effects, especially when scaling.
 The main issue we find is the inconsistent ways composers send their music to you and how you give them feedback for them to re-submit.
-OK, so yes, you can share folders, use spreadsheets and email, but it’s so inefficient and costly.
+OK, so yes, you can share folders, and use spreadsheets and email, but it’s so inefficient and costly.

 If you are a small growing library, it’s more than likely you are spinning various plates, with multiple hats on (that’s an interesting picture!).
-You’ll have multiple roles and commitments from accounting, sales, marketing, metadata management, onboarding registrations to dealing with your sub-publishers and clearing client licenses and the list goes on and on.
+You’ll have multiple roles and commitments from accounting, sales, marketing, metadata management, and onboarding registrations to dealing with your sub-publishers and clearing client licenses and the list goes on and on.

 Even if you have a dedicated role responsible for new production music, it’s still about aiming to have more time to grow quicker and balance the other needs of the business.

-Whilst growing the library is important, it’s not directly connected with sales so each hour, each day, each week that you can get back from your work-flow process will reap rewards in other sales-related tasks, or give you more capacity to rapidly scale.
+Whilst growing the library is important, it’s not directly connected with sales so each hour, each day, each week that you can get back from your workflow process will reap rewards in other sales-related tasks, or give you more capacity to rapidly scale.

-We recognised this growth barrier and created a solution that centralises the way you manage your album curation, with niche work-flow tools designed specifically for managing a network of composers and your briefs.
-Without name dropping too much, BMG & Universal both use this solution to manage their network of creatives.
+We recognised this growth barrier and created a solution that centralises the way you manage your album curation, with niche workflow tools designed specifically for managing a network of composers and your briefs.
+Without name-dropping too much, BMG & Universal both use this solution to manage their network of creatives.
 If this sounds of interest, head over to our private network solution for a gander (look) and get in touch for a demo.